 For people who cannot tolerate eating spicy peppers for heartburn, however, our eGuide to Overcoming Digestive Disorders may be helpful.
 In it we discuss nondrug options, including chile peppers, and OTC treatments for indigestion.

 Q. I was on reflux drugs like omeprazole (PPIs) for over ten years and even had surgery for severe reflux.
 I was determined to get off the PPIs, so I started drinking ginger tea, eating crystallized ginger when acute pain hit, snacking on several almonds every few hours, and taking a teaspoon of honey at night before bed.
 It definitely helped ease the symptoms but did not eliminate the heartburn.

-A. There is research suggesting that capsaicin (the hot stuff in jalapeno peppers) may be protective for the stomach lining (Journal of Physiology, Paris, Jan-Dec, 2001).
+A. Capsaicin (the hot stuff in jalapeño peppers) may be protective for the stomach lining (Journal of Physiology, Jan-Dec, 2001).
 Although some people experience discomfort when they eat hot peppers, regular use appears to decrease reflux symptoms (Journal of Neurogastroenterology and Motility, April, 2010).
-This may be related to the way regular use of capsaicin cream on the skin can reduce pain, by depleting substance P that transmits pain.
+This may be related to the way regular use of capsaicin cream on the skin can reduce pain, by depleting the nerves of substance P that transmits pain.

 Another Testimonial on Peppers for Heartburn: